Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 13209 E. 82nd Ave.
 Buhler, Ks 67522

-There will also be other activities, such as human foosball, a tunnel slide and lookout tower.
+There will also be other activities, such as human foosball, a tunnel slide, and a lookout tower.

 Klausmeyer Farm and Pumpkin Patch in Clearwater (Near Wichita)